flowroute/flowroute-numbers-python/README.md

 * Update the primary and failover route on a phone number

 ### Documentation
-To work with the SDK, please read and follow the steps [here](http://developer.flowroute.com/libraries/python/).
+To work with the SDK, please read and follow the steps in the [Flowroute Python Library v1](http://developer.flowroute.com/libraries/v1/python/).